 The beauty of this citation is you only need to enable it.
-If you have properly optimized your Google My Business Listing the only additional thing you need to do is pick a theme and add your page content; all the additional content from your GMB listing is pulled through automatically.
+If you have properly optimized your Google Business Profile the only additional thing you need to do is pick a theme and add your page content; all the additional content from your GBP is pulled through automatically.
 Here is how to do that:

 Create / Enable

 - Summary Header